When this is the point-of-purchase display, it's a good bet that the kitchen takes a homey approach, too.

-Those tiny grasshoppers (like the owner of El Globo, from the southern Mexican state of Oaxaca) are offered in mojo de ajo, limon y sal, and adobado varieties.
+Those tiny grasshoppers (like the restaurant owner, from the southern Mexican state of Oaxaca) are offered in mojo de ajo, limon y sal, and adobado varieties.
 They don't appear on the menu board, but on request, the kitchen will set them aswarm on a taco (about $3), for a crispier, earthier chewiness than, say, barbacoa (shown on the companion taco below).
 An underlayer of queso blanco helped hold the chapulines in place, but even in their toasty form, a few 'hoppers sprang clear with each bite.
-Also shown below: a huarache topped with cheese and huitlacoche, the mushy, bland, black fungus also called "corn smut"; improved considerably by hot sauce.
+Also shown below: a huarache topped with cheese and huitlacoche, the mushy, bland, black fungus also called "corn smut."
+It's improved considerably by hot sauce.

 42-13 102nd St., Corona, Queens